webhintio/hint/packages/hint-doctype/README.md

 ### Examples that **trigger** the hint

-The hint will trigger if the DOCTYPE is not in the first line:
+The hint will trigger if the preceeding line or line before the DOCTYPE contains anything other than whitespace.

 ```html
 <!--first line taken up by this unnecessary comment-->